 What you should note is how the different types of accommodation differ so you can make a more informed decision.
 While this will not always be mentioned on the booking site, you can understand what you’re getting by looking at the images and facilities provided.
 One of the top things to consider when traveling to South Korea is where you are going to stay as there are so many options.
 Here is a breakdown of each type.

 Pro South Korea travel tips: Instead of air heaters, Koreans use a system known as ondol (온돌 translated as “warm stone”) which is essentially floor heating.
 With modern ondol, water is heated in a boiler, pumped throughout a network of pipes under the floor, which then heats up to the temperature you choose.
 Most Korean accommodation will have ondol (even templestays out in the mountains).
-So if you have to sleep on the floor, this is no problem!
+So if you have to sleep on the floor in winter, this is no problem!

 The same you’ll find anywhere else in the world, on a sliding scale from the cheap and old to the fancy and luxurious.
 Usually with an option for breakfast and various other facilities.
 Check our guide to the best luxury hotels in Seoul for the best options in the capital as well as a description of the various neighborhoods.